Who doesn’t like chicken tortilla soup? Nobody. That’s who. So let’s make some delicious high protein, soup.

 - 8 cups chicken stock

-Note: I usually make it with a pound and a half of taco shredded chicken for Jen and add extra chicken when I serve it for me.
+Note: I usually make it with a pound and a half of taco shredded chicken for the kids and add extra chicken when I serve it for me.
 But you could start with more chicken if you like.

 - Sweat onion in 1 Tbsp olive oil (medium heat with a pinch of salt until soft and translucent)